Explore more blogs

 African-American Women's Giving and Empowerment Circle

-Arizona Community Foundation endows this giving circle committed to empowering Arizona's Black women and girls.
-It's been running for nearly a decade!
+Since 2008, the Arizona Community Foundation has endowed this giving circle, which is committed to empowering Arizona's Black women and girls

 Philanthropic Initiative for Racial Equity

 Philanthropic Initiative for Racial Equity is a project of the Tides Center that works with foundations to make racial equity an absolute priority.
-They also create critical resources like "What does philanthropy need to know to prioritize racial justice?" and their 2022 report, titled "Mismatched: Philanthropy's Response to the Call for Racial Justice."
+They also create critical resources like "What does philanthropy need to know to prioritize racial justice?" and a recent report titled "Mismatched: Philanthropy's Response to the Call for Racial Justice."

 Give 8/28

 "Black Giving is Magic!" proclaims Give 8/28, the only giving day in the U.S. dedicated to Black grassroots nonprofits.
-It is now in its fifth year.
-Young, Black, & Giving Back Institute spearheads this project which is a capstone to Black Philanthropy Month each August.
+The Young, Black, & Giving Back Institute spearheads this project which is a capstone to Black Philanthropy Month each August.

 Communitas Ventures Accelerator